-The Darnley family of Cobham Manor found themselves in a difficult position in 1781 when their family tomb at Westminster Abbey was full to overflowing.
-The fourth Earl of Darnley decided to provide for future generations by having a mausoleum built in the garden.
+The Darnley family of Cobham Manor found themselves in a difficult position in 1781, when their family tomb at Westminster Abbey was full to overflowing.
+The 4th Earl of Darnley decided to provide for future generations by having a mausoleum built in the garden.
 It came out a very grand affair in neo-classical style.
 The odd thing about it was that, where one might have expected a dome on top, it actually had a pyramid, supposedly because he’d admired such a device in a painting by Poussin.
-This was undeniably an eye-catching feature of the landscape, and just a pity that no one ever got buried in it.
+This was undeniably an eye-catching feature of the landscape, and it was a pity that nobody ever got buried in it.
 It was abandoned to the elements and, at length, vandals, who set fire to it and generally used it for nefarious purposes.
 Eventually it was bought by Gravesham Council and restored.
 Now administered by the National Trust, it can be visited by the public, along with the surrounding woods.

 The Custom House, Ramsgate